GerardWassink/gawclock/README.md

 # gawclock

 This is my take at a digital clock, centered around an ATMEGA328P chip.
 Time is being kept by a DS3231 RTC module.
+It hosts a CR2032 battery, keeping the time when a power outage occurs.
 The display is a TM1637 module.
 Both with their respective libraries (credits in the code).